kmcroft13/box-templates/README.md

 Keeping track of things I want to add in the future!

 ####SHORT TERM
++ Expand sharing section to show sharing with Enterprise (required for Groups support)
++ Make Templates editable
+  + Allow adding and removing individual items from Templates
++ Differentiate create and copy pages

 ####MID TERM
-+ Make existing Templates editable
-  + Allow adding and removing individual items from Templates

-####LONG TERM
-+ Dynamic renaming
++ Dynamic Renaming (_Currently in "Beta"_)
    + Rename throughout structure?
+Only certain levels?
++ Shared Templates
-Only certain levels? (_Currently in "Beta"_)
+  + Enterprise Templates (_Currently in "Beta"_)
-+ Enterprise / Group templates
+  + Group Templates
     + Check if group has access to folder before creating (throw warning if not?)

 ####BACKLOG
 + Create sample folder structure template.
 Share with other Boxers?